loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 All Selected Text Searcher data is stored using web-extension storage API.
 The stored data will be automatically synced between devices, provided the user has sync enabled.

-Synced Selected Text Searcher data is stored in your personal account (for example: Google or Firefox account).
-No other data is sent anywhere, under any circumstances.
+Synced Selected Text Searcher data is stored in your personal account (for example: Google or Firefox account), nothing else is sent anywhere.
+No data is collected from you.

 ## Close Other Tabs

 Close Other Tabs does not store any data.

-No data is sent anywhere, under any circumstances.
+No data is collected from you or sent anywhere, under any circumstances.

 ## Pronunciation Audio Url Copier for Anki

 Pronunciation Audio Url Copier for Anki does not store any data.

-No data is sent anywhere, under any circumstances.
+No data is collected from you or sent anywhere.

 ## Changes to the Privacy Policy
 This Privacy Policy may be updated in the future.
 We will indicate updates of the Privacy Policy by changing the last revision date on top.
 We advise you to check the Privacy Policy from time to time for any changes.